Home > Desserts > French Macarons (Italian Method)

 Macarons

-• When the syrup reaches 118°C / 244°F, turn your mixer speed up to medium high and carefully pour the hot syrup into the egg whites in a slow and steady stream.
-Please be careful when doing this part, number one because the syrup is hot, but also if you add your syrup too quickly, you’ll cook the egg whites and they’ll turn into a runny soup.
-Once you’ve poured all the sugar syrup into the egg whites, continue whisking on high speed for about 3 minutes before adding the vanilla extract.
-It’s at this point that you can also add any food-gel colouring or food flavourings to the meringue.
+• Pouring the syrup into the egg whites – When your syrup reaches 118C / 244F, turn your mixer up to medium high speed and carefully pour the hot syrup into the egg whites in a slow and steady stream.
+Please be careful when doing this part, number one because the syrup is hot, but also if you add your syrup too quickly, youโ€™ll cook the egg whites, and theyโ€™ll turn into a runny soup.

 Notes